• Gluten-Free Recipes

 Make the Frosting

 • Now make the frosting.
-In a large bowl, using a handheld or stand mixer, whip together the butter and cream cheese until fluffy.
-Add the powdered sugar and milk, then taste for sweetness.
+In a large bowl, using a handheld or stand mixer, whip together the ¼ cup unsalted butter and 1 8-ounce package cream cheese until fluffy.
+Add the 1 ½-2 cups powdered sugar and 2 tablespoons whole milk, then taste for sweetness.
 Add more sugar and milk as needed.

 • Use the frosting to fill and frost the cake.
 Sprinkle the remaining toasted walnuts over the top of the cake.